fivetran/dbt_servicenow/README.md

 ## What does this dbt package do?
 This package enables you to transform core object tables into analytics-ready models and enhance task management data with user information.
 It creates enriched models with metrics focused on task, problem, change, incident, and change request data.

-### Opinionated Modelling Decisions

-Servicenow tables can be complex, for example exhibiting many-to-many relationships.
-For more information on table relationships and how they informed our model development, you may refer to the [DECISIONLOG](https://github.com/fivetran/dbt_servicenow/blob/main/DECISIONLOG.md).

 ### Output schema
 Final output tables are generated in the following target schema: